 For stock market investors, the past month has been one of the most stressful times of their lives when it comes to investing.
 Share indexes have crashed beyond expectations.
 In about a month, the S&P 500 has fallen by about 30 percent.

 Just when the U.S.-China deal was giving investors hope of strong market performance, the CCP coronavirus outbreak spread global panic.
-As an investor, to decide how to bet your money during such a difficult time is a nerve-wracking thing.
+As an investor, deciding how to bet your money during such a difficult time is a nerve-wracking thing.

 Fortunately, we can look at the teachings of investing giants to show us the path to making good bets.
 One such excellent investment master was Benjamin Graham, the mentor of Warren Buffet.